Nxtra/blogs-david-en-nick/blogs/blog3.md

 ```

-- define the queries, specifying which data range you want to repartition
+- Define the queries, specifying which data range you want to repartition.
-- pass this queries to `Athena`
+- Pass this queries to `Athena`.
-- return the Athena execution ID.
+- Return the Athena execution ID.
 An ID that we can use to check on the state of the ETL job with Athena.

 The next function checks if the ETL job is finished.
 It does so by using the execution ID that was returned from the latest step.